shintaro-iwasaki/bolt/README.md

 2. Testing BOLT
 ===============

-To test BOLT, you can run the test suite in the testsuite directory with clang, Intel OpenMP compiler (icc), or gcc.
+To test BOLT, you can run the test suite.
+Compilers for testing must be specified when you run cmake.

-For example, using clang with bash:
+For example, if llvm-lit is installed:

-  When you use the built-in Argobots,

-    cd ../bolt-VERSION/testsuite
-    export TEST_CC=clang
-    export TEST_CFLAGS="-g -O2 -fopenmp -I/home/USERNAME/bolt-install/include \
-                        -L/home/USERNAME/bolt-install/lib -lomp \
-                        -Wl,-rpath=/home/USERNAME/bolt-install/lib"
-    make ctest

-  When you use your own Argobots build,

-    cd ../bolt-VERSION/testsuite
+    cd bolt-build
-    export TEST_CC=clang
-    export TEST_CFLAGS="-g -O2 -fopenmp -I/home/USERNAME/bolt-install/include \
-                        -L/home/USERNAME/bolt-install/lib -lomp \
-                        -Wl,-rpath=/home/USERNAME/argobots-install/lib \
-                        -Wl,-rpath=/home/USERNAME/bolt-install/lib"
-    make ctest

-You can also specify the number of execution streams (ESs) when running the test suite:

-    export KMP_ABT_NUM_ESS=16
-    make ctest

-You may see some failures when running the test suite, but most of test programs should pass.
+    NUM_PARALLEL_TESTS=16
+    llvm-lit runtime/test -v -j $NUM_PARALLEL_TESTS --timeout 600

 If you run into any problems on running the test suite, please follow step 3 below for reporting them to the BOLT developers and other users.

 -------------------------------------------------------------------------------